The Concept of the GRK2599

 - Dr. rer. nat. candidates with a master’s degree

-- installed a mentoring program with a three-member thesis advisory committee
+- and installed a mentoring program with a three-member thesis advisory committee.

 We are convinced that our innovative training and research concept with hypothesis-driven projects will better prepare our doctoral candidates for a professional post-graduate career as an immunologist and will help them